Skip to main content

 RO-SPEC-001 Rev I (April 2026)

-Rev I re-anchors the spec to BOM Rev H — additional procurement around the UV unit, sediment/carbon filter cartridges, and SS filter housings.
-The most material change is the UV step-up; filters and housings procured as already specified.
+Rev I re-anchors the spec to BOM Rev J — additional procurement around the UV unit, sediment/carbon filter cartridges, SS filter housings, and the second AutomationDirect control-panel buy list.
+The most material process change remains the UV step-up; the most material panel change is the finalized six-branch breaker architecture and downstream pump/UV control hardware.

 AreaChange